Work in prison

 The prison labor structure shall in particular:

-- Provide work equipment necessary and adapted to the job (including protective equipment in case of hazardous employment)
+• Provide the necessary work equipment adapted to the job (including protective equipment in case of hazardous employment)

 Intervention of occupational medicine